Gurobi/gurobi-modelanalyzer/docs/source/advanced_usage_illcond.rst

 at the start of the sequence are implicitly being rescaled to much larger values at the end of the sequence.

+The :ref:`APIRefLabel` also includes two utility functions that can help with interpreting the explainer output.
+The :ref:`matrix_bitmap <APImatrix_bitmapLabel>` function provides a bit map of the explanation's matrix nonzero structure;
+this can be useful for detecting long sequences of transfer constraints, which will frequently exhibit a block diagonal matrix nonzero structure.
+The :ref:`converttofractions <APIconverttofractionsLabel>` function converts decimal values to their nearest rational representation; this can help with imprecise rounding, particularly when repeating decimals are involved.

 For a more detailed discussion of common sources of ill conditioning in LPs and MILPs, see Section 4 of https://pubsonline.informs.org/doi/10.1287/educ.2014.0130.